Jennifer Lopez Shares Sexy Instagram Pic As Rihanna Reportedly Gets ‘Furious’ Over Drake Romance

 A photo posted by Jennifer Lopez (@jlo) on

-While the romance part of Jennifer’s relationship with the rapper remains a topic for speculation, Lopez did just confirm that she and Drake are making sweet music together – literally.
+While the romance part of Jennifer’s relationship with the rapper remains a topic of speculation, Lopez did just confirm that she and Drake are making sweet music together — literally.
 Talking with ET, Jennifer confirmed her new project with Drake.

 “He just asked me to do a song with him and that’s what we’ve been doing,” said Lopez.
 “We’ll see if it’s on his next album.”